spapageo/lapis-fr/README.md

 ### How can I change the bold color?

 In case you have the sentence in front with the word bolded, it is bolded in gray.
-If you want to change that color, look for `#7d8590` (it's after a `--bold:` block) and change it for whatever color you want by inputting the hexcode corresponding to that color.
+If you want to change that color and you're using the dark theme, look for `--bold: #7d8590;` and change the hexcode to whatever color you want by inputting the hexcode corresponding to that color.
+For the light theme, it's under `--bold: #999999;`.
 You can find a hexcode selectors online if you don't know what your color is.

 ### How can I move the sentence on mobile?